DaniPoletto/learning-solid-with-php/README.md

 Pdepend is a package used to generate reports on dependencies in PHP.

 #### Installation
-If you already have use the command `composer install` to this project, you can skip this step.
+If you already have used the command `composer install` to this project, you can skip this step.

 To install pdepend
 ```